-With wacky techniques like cayenne pepper scalp treatments, baking soda hair washes, and potato juice hair masks, I'm a little bit skeptical about the YouTube beauty tutorials that are always popping up.
-But rice water for natural hair is one that might actually be legit.
+Thanks to the many unconventional (and often downright wacky) techniques like cayenne pepper scalp treatments, baking soda hair washes, and potato juice hair masks, I'm a little bit skeptical about the YouTube beauty tutorials that are always popping up.
+That said, there are some that do have merit — including rice water for natural hair, one that might actually be legit.
 Yep, the same rice from your cupboard and water from your faucet could be the secret to longer, stronger hair.
 Hear me out.

 "Rice water is so powerful because it's in liquid form, which will absorb into your hair and scalp immediately more than a vitamin can," cosmetic chemist and trichologist Debbie Williams, who has her own line of haircare products, tells TZR.
 "A lot of the vitamins in stores are filled with silica, which deposits minerals into the bones, but they don’t really have enough of what the hair actually needs.
 Using rice water and fermenting the nutrients is more helpful for your hair."